thinkwee/iAgents/README.md

 ## 🔎 Citation

 ```
-@article{liu2024autonomous,
+@inproceedings{liuautonomous,
   title={Autonomous Agents for Collaborative Task under Information Asymmetry},
-  author={Liu, Wei and Wang, Chenxi and Wang, Yifei and Xie, Zihao and Qiu, Rennai and Dang, Yufan and Du, Zhuoyun and Chen, Weize and Yang, Cheng and Qian, Chen},
+  author={Liu, Wei and Wang, Chenxi and Wang, YiFei and Xie, Zihao and Qiu, Rennai and Dang, Yufan and Du, Zhuoyun and Chen, Weize and Yang, Cheng and Qian, Chen},
-  journal={arXiv preprint arXiv:2406.14928},
-  year={2024}
+  booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems}
 }
 ```